The Plasma Membrane

 The cell’s outermost modon wrap

 The nested-modon inventory of the cell places the plasma membrane at the outermost position — the wrap of the largest internal modon the substrate is known to support.
 The earlier chapter named the architecture in a single sentence and moved on.
-This chapter takes the membrane on its own terms: what its bilayer is doing structurally, why its asymmetry is required rather than incidental, why its potential is the substrate-flow gradient and not just a Nernst voltage, and what its sub-domains tell us about the substrate’s standing-wave ladder inside the cell.
+This chapter takes the membrane on its own terms: what its bilayer is doing structurally, why its asymmetry is required rather than incidental, why its potential is the substrate-flow gradient and not just a Nernst voltage, and what its sub-domains tell us about the substrate ladder — the discrete, \sqrt2-spaced rungs of preferred size — read inside the cell.

 The framework’s claim about the plasma membrane is direct.
 The lipid bilayer is the substrate’s counter-rotating pair architecture frozen into a stationary structural wrap.
 The same back-to-back arrangement the photon-modon chapter gives for a propagating counter-rotating vortex dipole, the cell builds at rest as the boundary of its largest internal modon.
 Every other lipid bilayer in the cell — nuclear envelope, ER, Golgi cisternae, mitochondrial outer and inner membranes, every transport vesicle — is the same architecture reused at smaller scale.